apostrophecms/apostrophe-headless/README.md

-## Work in progress, not meeting specs yet.
+## Apostrophe as a headless CMS

+[Apostrophe](http://apostrophecms.org) is great for building websites, but many projects these days just need a "headless" CMS: an easy way to create new content types by defining schemas and immediately have a friendly interface for managing them on the back end... and REST APIs on the front end for React, React Native and other frontend frameworks to talk to.

+Just as often, projects call for a mix of the two: Apostrophe as a CMS for the pages of the site, with React-style apps "mixed in" on certain pages.

+The `apostrophe-headless` module provides REST APIs for content types created with Apostrophe's [pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) feature.
+With this module, you might choose to just click "Page Settings" and lock down the "home page" of your site to "logged in users only," then use Apostrophe as a pure headless CMS... or you might mix and match.
+It's up to you.

+## Adding a REST API for products

-Let's assume you have a module called `products` that extends `apostrophe-pieces`.
+Let's assume you have a module called `products` that extends `apostrophe-pieces` as described in our [reusable content with pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) tutorial.
 Now you want a REST API so your app can easily get information about pieces.

 ## Install the package

 ```
-npm install apostrophe-pieces-rest-api
+npm install apostrophe-headless
 ```

 ## Turn it on